Djack1010/tami/README.md

 ## Usage

 There are 2 scripts that handle Tami executions: `train_test.py` and `post_processing.py`.
 There are more utilities scripts in the `scripts` folder, such as backup data and cleaning up old results/logs.
+Also, the script `main_literature.py` (which is based on the `train_test.py` one) allows to train and test DL models from the literature.

 ### Train and test models